-In addition, there is a VAT early recovery system provided exclusively for exploration companies.
-Under this regime, the VAT paid on the acquisition of goods and services used directly in mining exploration activities can be recovered without having to wait until a commercial discovery takes place or production begins.
+In addition, there is a VAT early recovery system for the acquisition of goods and services for the exploration.
+Under this regime, the VAT paid is refunded without having to wait until a commercial discovery takes place or production begins.
+This scheme includes a final waiver of VAT if the exploration is unsuccessful.